A mom died of covid-19 before making a baby registry. A nurse — and strangers — pitched in.

-When Schwartz asked Eric where she could find their baby registry, he responded he didn’t know what that was.
+When Schwartz asked Eric where she could find their baby registry, he responded that he didn’t know what that was.

 “All I could picture was Emily walking in her house and just having nothing for this baby,” Schwartz told The Washington Post.
 “I just felt called.
 I got to get them what I can.”

 Schwartz, a mother herself, sprung into action, creating a registry of items she knew the young family would need, from diapers to toys to gift cards.
 She thought if she shared the link with some co-workers, a few might pitch in.
 Schwartz didn’t expect what happened next: People from across the country saw the registry and read local news stories about the Robisons, then bought nearly everything listed.
-An additional GoFundMe raised more than $12,000 in just 10 days.
+An additional fundraiser on GoFundMe.com raised more than $12,000 in just 10 days.

-Emily, though, would not get a chance to go home and see the stack of gifts at their house: She died on Sept.
+Emily, though, would not get the chance to go home or see the stack of gifts at their house: She died on Sept.
 20, more than a month after she was hospitalized and three weeks after Carmen was born by emergency Caesarean section.

 “Two months ago, we were sitting here talking about Carmen coming,” Eric Robison said, looking at the bassinet and other baby gear scattered around their bedroom.
 “Now I’m sitting here with all these gifts, Carmen is in the hospital, and my wife is gone.”